EvelynPloetz/Deep-LASI/docs/source/sim.rst

 Training deep neural network models
 ------------

 After generating simulated data sets you can start training new classifiers.
-In the top bar of DeepLASI, click on 'Tools' and 'Train'.
+In the top bar of DeepLASI, click on 'Tools' and 'Train Neural Network'.
 The following input dialog will open:

 .. figure:: ./../figures/documents/Training_Parameters.png
    :width: 400